Lifeinthecloud/VideoPlayerBundle/README.md

 VideoPlayerBundle
 =================

-The LifeinthecloudVideoPlayerBundle adds support for a database-backed user system in Symfony2.
+The VideoPlayerBundle adds support for a database-backed user system in Symfony2.
 It provides a flexible framework for video management that aims to handle common tasks such as video registration.